thesushilsharma/Loop/README.md

 ## Prerequisites

-- VS Code or any Code editor
+- VS Code or any Code Editor
 - Node.js installed on your machine
 - npm package manager